BBC London (TV programme): History

 The programme launched on 1 October 2001 as BBC LDN after a major reorganisation of the BBC's South East region, with the London area splitting away to form its own separate region.
 The previous programme, Newsroom South East, had gradually decreased in its coverage as certain areas were switched to receive other regional news programmes.
-Following the launch of South East Today, a brand new programme for the new South East region, Newsroom South East was effectively broadcasting solely to the London area for a short while before it became BBC London News.
+Following the launch of South East Today, a brand-new programme for the new South East region, Newsroom South East was broadcast solely to the London area for a short while before it became BBC London News.

 During planning, the programme for London had been named London Live, also at the time the name of the region's BBC Local Radio station; titles were produced by the Lambie-Nairn design agency but never shown onscreen.

 The eventual title became BBC London, though the programme is always referred to by presenters as BBC London News, while programme titles were originally BBC LDN: an abbreviation of 'London'.
 However, the programme has long since been called BBC London both on air and TV guide.

 The area created for the BBC London programme to broadcast to now covers a much more tightly defined area, chiefly Greater London but still including parts of Bedfordshire, Essex and Hertfordshire in the East of England region and parts of Berkshire, Buckinghamshire, Hampshire, Kent, Oxfordshire, Surrey and West Sussex in the South East England region.
 There is also some overlap with the editorial areas of other BBC regions in this part of England.
 Most of Oxfordshire and parts of Buckinghamshire, Wiltshire, Northamptonshire, Berkshire and Gloucestershire now take an opt-out of South Today, while most of Kent and East Sussex has (since 2001) been covered by the BBC South East region based in Tunbridge Wells, which produces South East Today.

 Areas that get BBC London News can also receive overlaps from neighbouring regional programmes, which are also well covered-by them, such as: